 Although the projects belonging to this category will differ widely, a special

-involved.
 Proposals must include an estimate of the amount of time to be spent on the project,

-and records of time spent must be kept throughout the project’s
+and records of time spent must be kept throughout the project’s duration.

 The outcome of a special project does not need to be a “product” per se, but

 a component that will allow students to reflect on their experience in writing and

 conversation.
-Proposals must indicate what form this reflective
+Proposals must indicate what form this reflective component will take.

 Examples of experiential learning activities that might fulfill this category:

-internships, and optional additions to existing courses (modules) that
+internships, and optional additions to existing courses (modules) that by themselves

-interdisciplinary, or non-traditional ways of learning through experiential
+to explore unique, interdisciplinary, or non-traditional ways of learning through

-projects that involve students in engaged learning in unique, non-traditional
+Special projects that involve students in engaged learning